What must I do before visiting the Museum?

 • There is no info sessions or guided tours available when the Museum reopens.
 However, our guides are on site in the Museum to answer your questions, while maintaining a physical distance.

-• The self-serve cloakroom will remain available.
+• The cloakroom and water fountains will NOT BE available.

 Will certain exhibitions or areas be off-limits?

 • Some of our exhibitions won't be available for sanitary reasons or because they are being revamped.
 Take a look at our current exhibitions.